+ABSENCE POLICIES

-ABSENCE POLICIES Absence policies must outline employee's rights and obligations when taking time off work due to sickness.
-The policy should: Provide details of sick pay terms and sickness benefits; Outline processes employees need to follow when off sick and when they return; Advise when they need a GP or self-certified sick note and the potential need for medical reports; and Include processes for managing short- and long-term absence.
-LEGISLATIVE
+Absence policies must outline employee's rights and obligations when taking time off work due to sickness.
+The policy should:

+- Provide details of sick pay terms and sickness benefits; - Outline processes employees need to follow when taking sick leave and when they return; - Advise when they need a GP or self-certified sick note and the potential need for medical reports; and - Include processes for managing long term absence.